-Even though this ailment is seen more commonly in people aged 50 and above, some types, especially those that have genetic linkages can occur at any age.
-Other potential factors that increase one’s risk include:
+Even though colon cancer is seen more commonly in people aged 50 and above, some types, especially those that have genetic linkages, can occur at any age.
+Other potential factors that increase one’s risk of developing colon cancer include:

 - Blood in the stools

 - Change in bowel movements and habits (such as increased frequency of diarrhoea or constipation or alternating diarrhoea and constipation)

 As these symptoms are usually more obvious in the later stages of colon cancer, it is recommended to go for regular medical check-ups for early detection.

 One of the ways ensure your colon is healthy is to sign up for more frequent colonoscopy screenings once you reach the age of 50.